yimin-gong/yimingongwebsite/content/authors/admin/_index.md

   icon_pack: fab
   link: https://space.bilibili.com/401028462
 superuser: true
-title: Yimin Gong (Ian)
+title: GONG Yimin (Frank)
 ---

-Yimin Gong is a postgraduate student of School of Economics at Shandong University.
-His research interests include innovation, behavioral finance and corporate finance.
+I‘m a PhD Student in school of economics at Nankai University and I specialize in Finance.
+My research bridges the studies on finance and innovation, which are two crucial academic fields in the broad economic literature.
+The connection is through two classical decisions in corporate finance: financing and investment.

 Don't Panic🐕🛹🌌